EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/MainGroup/3-JourneyBirchtown.md

 > ### Actions
 > ***Dagger.*** *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit* 6 (1d4 + 4) Piercing damage.
 >

+Within the cave that the bandits were hiding, the party can find two dead horses that have a broken leg each and their bellies have been cut open, with a successful Wisdom (Medicine) check the party can discover that the horses had their legs broken due to impact prior to being killed.

+Deeper in the cave the party can find a improvised shelter made with a cart, within it they can find a chest with a strange lock.

+#### Strange Chest
+The chest is a small ornate metal box, adorned with two red cockatrices on either side of the lock.
+The lock it self has no keyhole, instead it has a circular metal plate with an arcane glyph in its center, with a successful Intelligence (Arcana) check the party can discover that the lock requires magic to be opened and that it contains a curse within it.

+A character can attempt a spell roll to open the lock (open DC 15), on a 1 on the d20 the lock curses the creature attempting to open it with Blindness.
+The creature affected by the curse can remove it with a *remove curse* spell.

+Upon opening the chest the party can find a small white egg shaped stone with various dark blue cracks.
+The item is the **egg of rebirth** also known as the egg of wants, stone of desire, and SYNONIMUS_NAME.

+#### Egg of Rebirth
+*Wondrous item, legendary*

+The Egg of Rebirth is a egg-shaped stone, with various crack filled by a dark blue material.
+When exposed to moonlight it reacts with a faint blue glow.

+***Inscrutable magic.***
+This item's magic seems to originate from the deepest layer of the Astral World.
+Its effects can't be identified through magical means.

+***Astral Rebirth.***
+While in possession of this item a you can initiate a ritual, by uttering the phrase "I sacrifice", that involves sacrificing the lives of other humanoids, the number determining the strength of the ritual.

+During this ritual the smallest range that encompasses the sacrifices is transported to the deepest layer of the Astral World, where monsters will attempt to devour them.
+During this time you are transformed into an astral creature, granting you powers but sacrificing your humanity in the process.